 - Compete to become a CPES2019 award recipient

 “This is a great opportunity to bring together the Canadian semiconductor and flexible and hybrid electronics industries.
-These companies with an established customer base and varied requirements represent a new pathway to market – they’re well established in the component business and know how to bring products to market in the automotive, aerospace, military, medical and other markets,” said Peter Kallai, event co-chair and CEO of intelliFLEX.
+These companies with an established customer base and varied requirements represent a new pathway to market – they’re well established in the component business and know how to bring products to market in the automotive, aerospace, military, medical and other markets,” said Mark Majewski, event co-chair and CEO of intelliFLEX.
 “Our members can establish new partnerships, access new markets and access scale-up manufacturing all at the same place – all critical elements in our members’ growth plans.”

 “C2MI is pleased to add FHE scale-up capability to our semiconductor-based services for our members and FHE industry players,” added C2MI CEO Normand Bourbonnais.
 “C2MI plays a critical role in the Canadian microelectronics landscape, it is a unique market-driven state-of-the-art facility whose goal is to ensure to provide R&D services so that Canadian companies stay atop in the digital era.
 We foresee a huge market opportunity for our members in the semiconductor industry to extend their capabilities and serve their global customer base with new FHE integrated solutions.
 We welcome all interested parties to our opening in conjunction with CPES2019.”

 intelliFLEX, a not-for-profit industry alliance, is a vital partner for accelerating the growth of the printable, flexible and hybrid electronics sector of more than 300 organizations across Canada.
 Our technologies add intelligence and connect ordinary objects to enable the Internet of Everything.
 We unite our growing global membership to build an effective ecosystem of supply chains for flexible, 3D printable electronics, 2D large area printable electronics, wearable electronics, smart textiles and hybrid electronics including related semiconductors, integrated circuits and software.